Next Polish parliamentary election

 Parliamentary elections will be held in Poland by 11 November 2027 at the latest to elect members of the Sejm and Senate, although they can be held sooner if a snap election is called.
 The last snap election was in 2007.
 The previous elections in 2023 saw the Law and Justice party win the most seats but fail to form a governing coalition, with a coalition government led by Civic Platform's Donald Tusk formed.

+Background

+The election succeeds a declining vote share for the Law and Justice (PiS) party since the 2023 parliamentary election.
+The election follows the 2025 presidential election, where the party's candidate, Karol Nawrocki, scored a major upset victory against Rafał Trzaskowski of the Civic Coalition.